vrugtehagel/yozo.ooo/src/docs/when/index.md

 ### It flows

 As described above, in monitored contexts, we generally don't need to worry about taking down event listeners ourselves.
-However, that's not the only case where `js`when()`` provides an ergonomic developer experience; since it returns a [flow](/docs/flow/), we get all the handy-dandy methods that come with flows.
+However, that's not the only case where `when()`{js} provides an ergonomic developer experience; since it returns a [flow](/docs/flow/), we get all the handy-dandy methods that come with flows.
 For example:

 ```js
 // debouncing events